archindivide/discord-irc/README.md

     // Makes the bot hide the username prefix for messages that start
     // with one of these characters (commands):
     "commandCharacters": ["!", "."],
+    // Enables stripping nicknames from commands sent from irc to discord.
+    // Useful for discord channels with bot commands, annoying for ones that don't
+    // Defaults to true.
+    "discordCommandFormatting": true,
+    // One-way syncing of IRC to discord channel topics.
+Defaults to false.
+    "syncDiscordTopic": false,
     "ircStatusNotices": true, // Enables notifications in Discord when people join/part in the relevant IRC channel "ignoreUsers": {
       "irc": ["irc_nick1", "irc_nick2"], // Ignore specified IRC nicks and do not send their messages to Discord.